TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-enterprise-developer-portal/release-notes/portal-1.10.0.md

 There are no deprecations in this release.

 ## Release Highlights
-The 1.10.0 addresses twenty high-priority bugs and vulnerabilities bugs and introduces three new capabilities:
+The 1.10.0 addresses twenty high-priority bugs and vulnerabilities and introduces three new features:
 - OAS APIs support.
 - Theme cache.
 - Configuration options for database connections.